 New Jersey casinos pay an 8 percent tax on gross gaming revenue and an additional community investment alternative tax of 1.25 percent.
 Looked at alongside Pennsylvania’s 55 and 16 percent tax on slots and table games, respectively (which led to $1.37 billion in total casino tax revenue in 2015), or New York’s 31-41 percent rates on casinos, New Jersey’s numbers are a relative bargain for the state’s operators.

 That has some, such as Assemblyman Chris Brown and Meadowlands owner Jeff Gural, calling for revising the tax code to bring it more in line with neighboring states.

-However, Assemblyman Vincent Mazzeo, a supporter of the industry who even sponsored a bill in late January urging the Trump Administration to not interfere with New Jersey’s regulated online gaming industry, emphasizes that as Atlantic City and the casinos that operate within it continue to fight to gain economic stability, the last thing needed is a hit to their bottom lines.
+However, Assemblyman Vincent Mazzeo, a supporter of the industry who even sponsored a bill in January 2017 urging the Trump Administration to not interfere with New Jersey’s regulated online gaming industry, emphasizes that as Atlantic City and the casinos that operate within it continue to fight to gain economic stability, the last thing needed is a hit to their bottom lines.

 With online gambling now legal in New Jersey, Garden State gamblers have an alternative to playing on unregulated, grey market online casinos.
 The Casino Control Commission and Division of Gaming Enforcement apply the same strict standards to the state’s Internet casinos as they do to brick-and-mortar establishments.
 Those protections should give peace of mind to players who, in the past might have viewed online gambling in a suspicious light.
 The New Jersey model could be a template for other states should they want to provide the same sort of regulated environment to those who are currently taking major risks with offshore operators.